Auth Command

 If you get permission errors when accessing repositories:

-- Ensure the repository exists and you have access
+- Ensure the repository exists and you have access to it on GitHub

 - Check your authentication: